Skip to content

 • A custom "Inventory" agent uses tasks to track restock actions and contacts to manage supplier relationships.

-• An external integration creates items via the REST API when events occur in their system.
+• An external integration creates items via the HTTP API when events occur in their system.

 The tool and API interfaces are identical for built-in and custom agents.
 No special access or different data model is needed.